JQChan/jest-zh-CN-docs/GettingStarted.md

 }
 ```

-> Note: `babel-jest` is automatically installed when installing Jest and will automatically transform files if a babel configuration exists in your project.
+> 注意: `babel-jest` is automatically installed when installing Jest and will automatically transform files if a babel configuration exists in your project.
 To avoid this behavior, you can explicitly reset the `transform` configuration option:

 ```json
 // package.json